-The Gulf of Eilat is northern offshoot of the Red sea, which separates the Sinai Peninsula from the Arabian Peninsula.
-The bay inhabits hundreds of fish species and other marine creatures as well as a rare beauty coral reef, considered the most northern worldwide.
+The Gulf of Eilat is a northern offshoot of the Red Sea, which separates the Sinai Peninsula from the Arabian Peninsula.
+The bay contains a rare coral reef, home to hundreds of fish species and other vulnerable marine creatures.

-The uniqueness of the Gulf of Eilat has turned it into a resource that the Israeli public, headed by Zalul, wants to protect and refuses to lend a hand to the ever-emerging economic initiatives that threaten to contaminate its waters.
-For example, in 2008, two private companies, Aradag and Dag Suf, began growing fish in cages in the Gulf.
+The uniqueness of the Gulf of Eilat has turned it into a resource that the Israeli public—represented by Zalul—wants to protect, refusing to lend a hand to the economic initiatives that threaten to contaminate its waters.
+For example, in 2008, two private companies—Aradag and Dag Suf—began growing fish in cages in the Gulf.
 The opposition of Zalul and the Eilat municipality to the project led to the closure and removal of the cages from the sea after 10 years of struggle (see below).
-In 2016, the Ministry of Agriculture began to promote a project to establish fish ponds on land, which to Zalul strongly opposes.
-In 2018 it became known that a group of entrepreneurs wanted to build an underwater hotel in the bay.
-Zalul also objects to this project.
+Also, in 2016, the Ministry of Agriculture began to promote a project to establish fishponds on land, which Zalul strongly opposes.
+Additionally, in 2018 it became known that a group of entrepreneurs wanted to build an underwater hotel in the bay—Zalul also objects to this project.

 The struggle to remove fish cages from the Gulf of Eilat 1998-2008

-Fish cages were introduced into the waters of the Gulf as part of an "innocent" experiment by the Institute for the Study of the Seas and Lakes to grow fish in cages in the open sea.
+Fish cages were introduced into the waters of the Gulf as part of an "innocent" experiment by the Israeli Oceanographic and Limnological Research Facility.
 In 1995, after the success of the experiment, more than 100 cages were introduced into the Red Sea, where about 2,500 tons of fish were raised annually.
 The cages were brought into the sea without the approval of the planning authorities and without a business license.
-The buildings on the seashore were built with an exceptional permit, which was extended time after time.
+The buildings on the seashore were built with an exceptional permit, which was extended again and again.

-With the increase in the number of cages at sea, Zalul claimed that they are harming the unique coral reef of the Gulf of Eilat and threatening its existence.
-Divers who dived in the waters of the bay testified that the coral reefs were damaged and that the reef was in danger of immediate collapse.
-Scientists estimate that the food and drugs given to the fish and their secretions cause water turbidity that prevents the penetration of sunlight, which is the most significant factor for the rich species in the Gulf.
-But not only that, the secretion of the fish sinks into the seafloor and creates bacterial carpets that damage the marine creatures under the cages.
+With the sharp increase in the number of fish cages, they were harming the unique coral reef of the Gulf of Eilat and threatening its existence.
+Divers who dived in the waters of the bay testified that the coral reefs were damaged and that the reef was in danger of imminent collapse.
+Scientists estimate that the food and drugs given to the fish led to an increase in water turbidity, preventing the deep penetration of sunlight that corals need.
+This deep sunlight penetration is the most significant factor for the species richness in the Gulf.
+Additionally, the sinking fish excrement created bacterial carpets under the cages that damaged the marine creatures in the area.
 The overcrowding in cages encourages outbreaks of disease and the development of parasites transmitted to wild fish.
-Since Sea Brim fish originate in the Mediterranean Sea, "escaping" fish from the cages violates the delicate ecological balance of the Red Sea.
-Zalul's unequivocal demand was to shut down the fish cages and transfer the fish to land.
-This demand by Zalul prompted the Eilat municipality, the planning institutions and the government to deal with this destructive project.
+Since Sea Bream fish originate in the Mediterranean Sea, escaping fish from the cages disrupts the delicate ecological balance of the Red Sea.
+Zalul's unequivocal demand was to shut down the fish cages and to move the operation on land.
+This demand by Zalul prompted the Eilat municipality, the planning institutions, and the government to deal with this destructive project.

 The Municipality of Eilat took legal action against the owners of the cages in court.
-The government appointed a team of directors, which appointed a team of international scientists that determined that the fish cages pollute the sea and damage the reef.
-After lengthy procedures in the various planning institutions and the report of the team of scientists, the National Council for Planning and Construction decided to approve the outline plan for the Eilat coastline (TAMA 13) without the fish cages, and determined that the fish should be transferred from the sea to land-based pools, as is common worldwide.
+The government appointed a team of directors, which appointed a team of international scientists that determined that the fish cages were polluting the sea and damaging the reef.
+After lengthy procedures in the various planning institutions and scientific reports, the National Council for Planning and Construction decided to approve the outlined plan for the Eilat coastline (TAMA 13) without the fish cages, and determined that the fish should be transferred from the sea to land-based pools, as is common worldwide.

 In February 2004, the government decided to return the plan to the National Council once again, but the council adhered to its previous decisions and instructed the owners of the cages to remove them from the sea within 14 months.
 In June 2005, the government decided to approve the plan without the fish cages and ordered their removal from the sea within three years, about a third of the fish each year.